BigDataGrapes-EU/ontology/misc/case-studies/wind-speed-and-direction.md

 # Wind speed and direction data transformation

-This case compares two datasets containg meteorological information, but recording it in diffrent manners.
-Both the Climate data from INRA's Pech Rouge weather station and data from a Pessl Weather station at Casato Prime Donne estate contain information about the wind speed and direction.
-However they differ in several aspects at the same time:
+This case compares two datasets containg similar meteorological information, but recording it in diffrent manners.
+The Climate data from INRA's Pech Rouge weather station and data from a Pessl Weather station at Casato Prime Donne estate (from Abaco) contain information about the wind speed and direction.
+They differ in several aspects at the same time:
-* *Granularity*: Abaco's data is a series of observations every 30 seconds, INRA's data is a summary by day
+* *Granularity*: Abaco's data is a series of observations every 30 seconds, INRA's data is a daily summary.
-* *Nature of the measurments*: abaco measure the speed of the wind in metres per second and the direction.
+* *Nature of the measurments*: Abaco measure the speed of the wind in metres per second and the direction.
 INRA report the total wind (in KM) for the day
 * *Discretisation of the directions:* Abaco use the magnetic bearing (in degrees) to represent win direction INRA use the 8 main compasss directions (N,NE,E etc..)

 The objective is to demonstrate how semantic technology allows conversion between the two representaions in a 100% declarative manner.